FrankM89/UCLA-VIRT-FSF-PT-10-2022-U-LOLC/06-Server-Side-APIs/01-Activities/04-Stu_Create_Fetch/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

 * In `fetch()` requests we use the URL.
 What is the difference between a URL and URI?
+Answer:

+URI identifies a resource and differentiates it from others by using a name, location, or both.
+URL identifies the web address or location of a unique resource.
+URI contains components like a scheme, authority, path, and query.
+URL has similar components to a URI, but its authority consists of a domain name and port.

 Use [Google](https://www.google.com) or another search engine to research this.